an1245/falco-plugin-salesforce/README.md

 2. You also need to make sure you have enabled Client Credentials Flow in your connected app - you can find more information here:
 [Configure a Connected App for the OAuth 2.0 Client Credentials Flow](https://help.salesforce.com/s/articleView?id=sf.connected_app_client_credentials_setup.htm&type=5)

-### Locating your Consumer Key and Secret
+## Locating your Consumer Key and Secret
-Once you have configured the connected app, you need to locate your consumer key and secret.
-You can find more on finding these values here: [Rotate the Consumer Key and Consumer Secret of a Connected App](https://help.salesforce.com/s/articleView?id=sf.connected_app_rotate_consumer_details.htm&type=)
+If you haven't located your

 ### Locating your Salesforce Login URL
 You will also need to locate your SFDC login URL (My Domain) which typically uses the following format *https://mydomain.my.salesforce.com* - you can find out more about finding this info here: [What Is My Domain?](https://help.salesforce.com/s/articleView?id=sf.faq_domain_name_what.htm&type=5)